Frequently Asked Questions

 How can I help draw the districts?

 Attend any or all of the five public meetings and provide your input on how the districts are drawn.
-The public will be able to propose maps both on paper and using an on-line tool.
-The City Council will review maps created by both the public and the City's professional demographer before voting to select one of them.
+The public was able to propose maps both on paper and using an on-line tool.
+The City Council will review maps created by both the public and the City’s professional demographer before voting to select one of them.